Using a spray gun and water-based paints to repaint your interiors or exteriors is a fast and efficient way to update your home looks.

 The Bottom Line

-The advantages of using a spray gun are considerable when you can properly thin the water-based paints (like latex, acrylic, chalk, and even polyurethane) using water as a medium.
+The advantages of using a spray gun are considerable when you can adequately thin the water-based paints (like latex, acrylic, chalk, and even polyurethane) using water as a medium.